Jamienie/mds_capstone_bcstats/README.md

 ```

 #### Data
 To fully reproduce the analysis you need the following data files stored on your local computer.
-These contain sensitive information and require authorization from BC Stats to access.
+These contain sensitive information and require authorization from BC Stats.
 Please reach out to one of the authors of this repository for more information.
 ```
 - data/raw/2018 WES Qual Coded - Final Comments and Codes.xlsx
 - data/raw/WES 2007-2018 LONGITUDINAL DATA.sav